omf2097/openomf/INSTALL.md

 3. Install the game resources.
 Please see step 3. of this guide for this.
 4. Start the game by running ./openomf on command line.

-### Official releases

-Official releases are (somewhat) stable, but don't necessary come with all the latest bells and whistles.
-However, if you wish to try them, they will be available at https://github.com/omf2097/openomf/releases .
-Installation instructions are also available there.

-## 2. Compiling from source
+## Compiling from source

+Compiling from source should be your last option, unless you know what you are doing!

 ### Dependencies

-#### Compiler

-Use at least GCC 4.9 or Clang 4.
+Use at least GCC 9 or Clang 10.
 MSVC is not supported at this time.

-Note!
-For debug builds, GCC 4.9 or later is recommended.
-With later GCC versions you get better error messages and stricted code quality checks, so if you're doing development, please use the latest compiler version available to you.

-#### Libraries

 Required:
 * SDL2 (>=2.0.5): http://www.libsdl.org/download-2.0.php